|Virginia Gov. John Letcher|

-April 23, 1942 - Alabama author Barry Hannah was born in Meridian, Miss.
+April 23, 1942 – Novelist and short-story writer Barry Hannah was born in Meridian, Miss.

 April 23, 1942 – The Evergreen Courant reported that the Evergreen Rotary Club had elected its new slate of officers, including W.O.
 Henderson, president; D.T.
 Stuart Jr., vice-president; and P.L.
 Pace, secretary-treasurer.
 Old officers included E.C.
 Page Jr., president; W.N.
 McGehee, vice-president; H.J.
 Kinzer, secretary-treasurer.”